siruignaw-sys/neural_network/README.md

 **Neural Network Project**
-Building a neural network from scratch, learning math and all
+Building a neural network from scratch, learning math and all# neural_network